Marathon Pacers Explained: Pros And Cons Of Running With A Pacer

 So, what do marathon pacers do?

-At the most basic level, marathon pacers are there to set the pace in a race so that runners don’t have to think about running the right pace or maintaining even splits; all they have to do is shut their brain off and stick with the pacer.
+At the most basic level, marathon pacers set the pace in a race so that runners don’t have to think about running the right pace or maintaining even splits; all they have to do is shut their brains off and stick with the pacer.

-The group of runners that run along with the pacer are often referred to as a pace team or pace group.
+The runners that run along with the pacer are often called a pace team or pace group.

-For example, if you are trying to run a 3:35 marathon, you might join the 3:35 pace team.
+For example, if you are trying to run a 3:35 marathon, you might join the 3:35 pace team at the start of the race.

-There are several potential benefits of joining a “pace team” and running with a marathon pacer or pacer in a shorter distance race.
+Joining a “pace team” and running with a marathon pacer or pacer in a shorter-distance race has several potential benefits.

 A group of people, hands in a huddle.

-The primary reason runners choose to run with pacers is because it’s often a better insurance policy for running an even-split race and running at the speed you need to maintain to hit your goal finish time.
+The primary reason runners choose to run with pacers is that it’s often a better insurance policy for running an even-split race and at the speed they need to maintain to hit their goal time.

-Marathon pacers are experienced runners who are skilled in being able to find the right pace and then settle into it, running consistently with even pacing for the duration of the race.
+Marathon race pacers are experienced runners who are skilled at finding the right pace and then settling into it, running consistently at a steady pace for the duration of the race.

 In contrast, many first-time marathoners, or even experienced runners who get anxious on race day, tend to go out way too fast in longer races, only to crash in the later miles.

-This can lead them to fall short of their race goals.
+This can lead them to fall short of their running goals.

-Running with a pacer takes the guesswork out of the equation and allows you to turn off your brain and not have to focus on your watch; the pacer is entirely focused on getting you to maintain the right splits to get you to the finish line at the posted time.
+Running with a pacesetter takes the guesswork out of the equation, allowing you to turn off your brain and not have to focus on your watch.
+The pacer is entirely focused on getting you to maintain the right splits to get you to the finish line at the posted time.

-Marathon pacers were particularly useful before GPS running watches became mainstream, since they now allow for instantaneous data about your pace.
+Marathon pacers were particularly useful before GPS running watches became mainstream since they now allow instantaneous data about your marathon pace.

 However, even with the ubiquity of GPS watches, running with a pacer is still a good way to take the pacing brainwork out of the equation of the challenges you have to juggle during the marathon, freeing up mental energy to focus on running well.